NatwarUpadhyay/AI-Risk-Asessment-Tool/README.md

 4. **Iterate as Needed:**
    Modify the input or adjust hyperparameters to explore different risk scenarios.

-## Contributing

-Contributions are welcome!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to contribute to the project.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact

 For any questions or further discussions, please open an issue or contact the maintainers at [your-email@example.com](mailto:upadhyay.suraj09@gmail.com).